formix/MegaCityOne/MegaCityOne/doc/api.md

 | law | *System.String*<br>The law to be enforced. |
 | arguments | *System.Object[]*<br>Any system state that could help the Judge to give a relevant sentence regarding the law in question. |

-<span style='color:red'>*LawgiverException:*</span>  Inherited from System.Security.SecurityException.
+*LawgiverException:*  Inherited from System.Security.SecurityException.
 This exceptions is thrown at the face of current Principal if he is breaking the given law.

 ### Principal